Recording yourself is very intimidating!

 Pop Filter / Windscreen

 A microphone pop filter (or windscreen) is a very important asset when recording vocals.
+It’s that round circle thing that sits in front of a microphone.

 A pop filter is a thin material placed in front of a microphone to prevent wind from distorting your audio recording.